 Use this time and focus only on building relationships with students.
-Keep the numbers as small as you can per room, get everyone involved who can (counselors, admin, teacher associates, custodians), and just hang out.
 No phones (for you or the students).
 Talk.
 Play games.
 Watch a show.
 Listen to a podcast.
 Let them teach you something.
 Focus on building a community within your group.
 How often have you heard, “the kids have changed,” but do we even know them?
 Or are we just seeing the surface level?
 Let’s remember why we teach— it is not to feel overwhelmed and jam-packed every minute with instruction.
 Stop.
 Focus on building relationships.
 This time is an excellent opportunity to do that.

 Prepare in Advance:

-Now, there is nothing wrong with having a more structured time!
+Now, there is nothing wrong with having a more structured time.
 Initially, these can be a lot of prep, but with experience, this turns out to be minimal.
-So track what works- that way, when it comes time for your next group, you have an outline already ready.
+That way, when it comes time for your next group, you have an outline already ready.

 Here are some simple outlines I have used:

-- Assigned days: Monday and Tuesday- Vocabulary and Grammar; Wednesday and Thursday- Writing Skills (check out ours here); & Friday- Reading Comp
+- Assign days for specific learning objectives: Monday and Tuesday - Vocabulary and Grammar; Wednesday and Thursday - Writing Skills (check out Simply Novel's ready-to-go writing activities and worksheets here); & Friday - Reading Comprehension

-- Assigned Weeks: Week 1- Reading Comp, Week 2- Vocabulary, etc
+- Assign Weeks: Week 1- Reading Comprehension Activities, Week 2- Vocabulary, etc.

 - Focus on one skill during the entire rotation based on the needs of the students